 Depending on your confidence and skillset, you can either assist teachers or take your own lessons.
 Either way, you will be making a real difference.

-We will take you to see the beautiful and interesting sites of Zanzibar; you have never seen such stunning beaches!
-We will also introduce you to the culture of the area as much as possible, with various cultural activities on offer.
+We will take you to see the beautiful sites of Nakuru, including the Rift Valley.
+We will also introduce you to the culture of the area as much as possible, with Ewe lessons and visits to cultural activities.

-We provide all travel required from and to the airport whilst in Zanzibar and we also provide all the travel to and from the projects and the adventure weekend.
+We provide all travel required from and to the airport whilst in Kenya and we also provide all the travel to and from the projects and the adventure weekend.

 Volunteers are provided with three meals per day and will get to sample the local cuisine.
-Fruit is a big part of the Zanzibari diet and it is fantastically fresh!
-Your meals with consist of a staple such as pasta or potato along with vegetables and fresh fish or meat.
+All meals have a staple such as potato, pasta or ugali and there are lots of fresh fruit and vegetables.
+Beef or chicken are often the meats of choice.